signalfx/splunk-otel-android/RELEASING.md

    README.md, etc) that mentions the previous version.
 Make sure the badge in the top README.md reflects the accurate upstream otel version.

-6) Go to Slack and update #o11y-android-instrumentation on release
+6) Go to Slack and notify relevant about release